Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

      3. Not yet done, but we could maintain a local copy of the CSCS repository and enable search in that also.

+     4. Deliberately not included at the moment as it would confuse users:
-     4. Default EasyConfig files that come with EasyBuild (if we can find EasyBuild, which is if an EasyBuild-build EasyBuild module is loaded)
+        Default EasyConfig files that come with EasyBuild (if we can find EasyBuild, which is if an EasyBuild-build EasyBuild module is loaded)

-     5. Deliberately not included: Our ebfiles_repo repositories.
+     6. Deliberately not included: Our `ebfiles_repo` repositories.
 Everything in there should be in our own EasyConfig repository if the installations are managed properly.

--   We also set containerpath and packagepath even though we don't plan to use those, but it ensures that files produced by this option will not end up in our GitHub repository.
+-   We also set `EASYBUILD_CONTAINERPATH` and `EASYBUILD_PACKAGEPATH` even though we don't plan to use those, but it ensures that files produced by this option will not end up in our GitHub repository.